Best mountain biking trails in New South Wales

 Mill Creek and Tyrolean trails (Easy/Intermediate)

-Thredbo may be phenomenal, but nearby Jindabyne has some high quality trails of its own that are worth checking out.
+While Thredbo may be a tough act to live up to, nearby Jindabyne has some high-quality trails of its own that are worth checking out.
 Unlike Thredbo, which is closed to riders in the winter for obvious reasons, the trails of Mill Creek and Tyrolean are viable for biking all year round.
 You'll mostly find cross country-style trails here, and it should be a bit less taxing on beginners than the slaloming sidewinders of the nearby mountain resort, but for more hardened riders, it'll be little more than a warm-up for the main event.

 Glenrock State Conservation Area (Easy/Intermediate)